Want that Great New Smile?

 This is an important question to have answered in your own mind.
-Expressing exactly what it is that you are not happy about will go a long way to achieving results that you want.
+Expressing exactly what it is that you are not happy about will go a long way toward achieving results that you want.
 Whether your teeth are discolored, poorly shaped, spaced, rotated, etc., why did you decide to seek help?
-When you inform the doctor of YOUR concern, your doctor should offer you specific solutions to correct YOUR concern.
-I have seen many doctors ‘create the same smile makeover’ for each of their cases.
+When you inform the Doctor of YOUR concern, your Doctor should offer you specific solutions to correct YOUR concern.
+I have seen many doctors create the same smile makeover’ for each of their cases.
 Not all of us have the same problems, and not every patient wants the same result or the whitest teeth available.
 The treatment that is decided on should be one that makes sense to you and will make you happy with your new smile.

 How white do I want my smile to be?

-This question is extremely important, because the number of teeth to be treated will vary depending on your answer.
-If you have ‘normal’ colored teeth, your treatment may be to correct spaces, rotated, short or long teeth.
+This question is extremely important because the number of teeth to be treated will vary depending on your answer.
+If you have ‘normal’ colored teeth, your treatment may be to correct spaces, rotated, short, or long teeth.
 If the final shade you choose is near your original shade, you may not have to alter teeth toward the back of your visible smile, or your teeth on the opposing arch.
-When you are looking for that super white ‘Hollywood’ smile, you should expect to treat about 20 teeth for the average person’s smile (10 on the top and 10 on the bottom).
-However, depending on how many teeth you show when you are smiling, this may be more or less for you and the fewer teeth you treat, the more money you can save.
+When you are looking for that super white ‘Hollywood’ smile, you should expect to treat about 20 teeth for the average person’s smile (10 on the top and ten on the bottom).
+However, depending on how many teeth you show when you are smiling, this may be more or less for you, and the fewer teeth you treat, the more money you can save.